Meg4mi/pandatool-2.0.4-empty-game-template/README.md

 /usr/local/lib/node_modules/pandatool/build.js:56
     delete game.config.debug;
 ```
-I finally got to work and decided to share a quick template that solves the problem (while we wait definitive bugfix for the next release).
+I finally got it work and decided to share a quick template that solves the problem (while we wait definitive bugfix for the next release).
 Just run the following lines in your command line.

 ```